 One of the most notorious illicit drugs, cocaine is a white powder that causes a short burst of energy and euphoria when snorted, smoked or injected.
 Cocaine highs fade quickly and may lead to cravings, turning casual cocaine use into a lasting addiction.
 About 5% of the United States population has tried cocaine at least once.
 Even short-term use can be deadly.

 - Nose Candy

-Teens have taken to “robotripping,” a woozy type of high caused by drinking cough syrup.
-The active ingredient in several major cough syrups, dextromethorphan (or DXM), is responsible for the intoxicating effects — and even a chemical dependency in some cases.
-Codeine cough syrups, which are even more potent, were recently taken off the shelves because of how dangerous they are — but teens can still get them from somebody with a prescription.
+A popular way of abusing cough medicine known as “robotripping” causes a woozy type of high when higher-than-normal doses are taken.
+The active ingredient in several major cough syrups, dextromethorphan (or DXM), is responsible for the intoxicating effects and even chemical dependency in some cases.
+Codeine cough syrups, which are even more potent, were taken off shelves because of their potential for addiction and overdose.
+However, they are still available by prescription and may be abused as well.

 Cough syrup and DXM street names include:

 - Orange Crush

 - Triple C

 - Drank, Purple Drank or Sizzurp (combining cough syrup with soda)